dtao/PhilosopherDeveloper/source/posts/2019-02-06-putting-more-thought-into-dependencies.md

 ---
-title: Thoughts on dependencies
+title: Putting more thought into dependencies
-date: 2019-02-02
+date: 2019-02-06
 published: false
 ---